jecastrom/lab-sql-4/SQL Lab 4 with Solutions.md

 7. Get 10 films with the longest title.
 8. Get 10 the longest films.
 9. How many films include **Behind the Scenes** content?
-- <a href="#List-films-ordered-by-release-year-and-title-in-alphabetical-order.">List films ordered by release year and title in alphabetical order.</a>
+- <a href="#List-films-ordered-by-release-year-and-title-in-alphabetical-order">List films ordered by release year and title in alphabetical order</a>